Meet the talented members of our organising committee!

 Kimberley Beattie – website manager and spreadsheet queen.
 A life-long Narrandera local, Kimberley works in an eclectic mix of part-time, casual and freelance roles in the local community, as well as volunteering on numerous community committees, and blogging about wildlife across the Riverina region.
 Kimberley loves Narrandera and its community, and welcomes any opportunity to share this love with the world.
 Kimberley is part of the team managing online communications and registrations for the Gathering.

 Jane Carter and her husband moved to Narrandera two years ago with their sheep.
 Why?
 Because this is incredible sheep country.
-Jane writes books, her latest novel ‘Prodigal Daughter’ is to be released this September.
+Jane writes books, her latest novel ‘Prodigal Daughter’ was be released in August 2017.
 Jane is part of the workshops team and says that working on the Gathering Committee has been a wonderful experience, as she has made contact with so many interesting women.
 She is looking forward to meeting you all in October.

 Charmaine Lee has worked for NSW DPI since 2010 and has been the Accommodation Manager at the Yanco Agricultural Institute (YAI) since 2015.
 Originally from Kalaru (near Bega) on the far south coast of NSW she has lived in the Riverina for the last 21 years and in Leeton since 2007.
 She is a member of the YAI WHS Committee and has held various positions on the YAI Social Club and is currently Secretary.
 She was a committee member for the Leeton Relay for Life in 2015.
 Charmaine is part of the registration, guest speakers, program, catering, publicity and venues teams for the Gathering and is looking forward to a fantastic weekend in October.